SeniorDesign-Team20/Codeless-App-Generator/README.md

 - `COHERE_MODEL_ID`: the ID of your custom NLP model
 - `FIREBASE_API_KEY`: your Firebase API key
 - `FIREBASE_BUCKET_URL`: the URL of your Firebase storage bucket

+You will also need to set these variables in their respective locations in the code, since they currently use our private github secrets

 ### Starting the App